ForgeRock/id-dataweb-auth-tree-node/README.md

 ## Solution Overview

-You can now add flexible identity verification policies to your Forgerock workflow using ID DataWeb's Attribute Exchange Network (AXN.)
+You can now add flexible identity verification policies to your ForgeRock workflow using ID DataWeb's Attribute Exchange Network (AXN.)
 This solution helps you answer "How do I verify that my user's are really who they claim to be" across B2C, B2B and B2E use cases.
-Forgerock offloads the process of identity verification to ID DataWeb, where customers can configure exactly what attributes need to be collected, what data sources should be used for verification, and how the results should be interpreted into Trust Scores and Policy Decisions across the industry's top identity verification providers.
+ForgeRock offloads the process of identity verification to ID DataWeb, where customers can configure exactly what attributes need to be collected, what data sources should be used for verification, and how the results should be interpreted into Trust Scores and Policy Decisions across the industry's top identity verification providers.
 These verification techniques can be be tailored to meet regulatory requirements like KYC/AML, NIST 800-63-3, or EPCS (Electronic Prescriptions for Controlled Substances,) as well as enterprise use cases (Supply chain verification, enterprise password reset, privileged account provisioning.)

 ## ID DataWeb Overview

 ID DataWeb’s Attribute Exchange Network can serve as the central identity verification, decisioning and workflow hub for an organization's account opening, password reset, or ongoing re-verification requirements.
 The AXN is a multi-tenant SaaS platform that currently integrates with 70+ of the industry’s top verification services, across human identity, affiliations, and environmental risk – presenting a single management console, cross-vendor Trust Score, and Policy Engine.
-In addition - the AXN integrates out of the box with ForgeRock thorugh industry standard OpenID Connect - allowing Forgerock customers to easily add tailored identity verification policies to their workflows.
+In addition - the AXN integrates out of the box with ForgeRock through industry standard OpenID Connect - allowing ForgeRock customers to easily add tailored identity verification policies to their workflows.

 These solutions are now integrated into ForgeRock Identity Platform using the **Authentication Tree** from ForgeRock **Access Management**.